lmitelman/interactivasBackend/Readme.md

 npm install
 ```

-Once the dependencies are installed, use this command to run the server on the default 3000 port
+Once the dependencies are installed, use this command to run the server on the default 3000 port.

 ```bash
 npm run start
 ```

-## Heroku cloud deployed version

-If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://interactivas-backend.herokuapp.com/)

 ## MongoDB Database